openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

         **Display Name** field on the **Basic** tab.
     * - **Default Timed Transcript**
       -  The name of the transcript file that is used in the **Default Timed Transcript** field on the **Basic** page.
-This field is auto-populated.
+This field is auto- populated.
 You do not have to change this setting.
     * - **Download Transcript Allowed**
       - Specifies whether you want to allow learners to download the timed transcript.
 If you select **True**, a link to download the